MeganKress/LiVoxGen/about.md

 The VoxGen repository contains three additional programs to aid in the pro- cessing of LiDAR data.

-1. MinMaxZ
+1. MinMaxZ:

 The purpose of MinMaxZ is to obtain the minimum and maximum z values for all LAS files in a certain acqusition.
 This allows one to run VoxGen with consistent voxel heights for all segments.
 MinMaxZ is executed on the directory containing all LAS files for a given acquisition, and it outputs a text file “range.txt” that contains the bounds for all LAS files in the directory.

-2. VGProj
+2. VGProj:

 VGProj simply takes in a LAS file as an argument and prints its Spatial Ref- erence.
 The user may then document the projection for a given acquisition, which is essential for reprojecting the lidar metric flat files when processing them with a shapefile or raster with a different spatial reference.

-3. SplitLas
+3. SplitLas:

 SplitLas tiles LAS files into manageable smaller LAS files so that VoxGen may be run more efficiently.